Blue Origin CEO: We're taking tourists to space within 18 months

 In the grand scheme of things, SpaceX and Blue Origin have very different strategies for space tourism.

-For Blue Origin, sending paying customers to space is the bedrock of it early business strategy.
+For Blue Origin, sending paying customers to space is part of the bedrock of it early business strategy.

 The company wants to conduct frequent launches to the edge of Earth's atmosphere -- where passengers can briefly experience weightlessness and marvel at the view.
-(So far, the company has only conducted unmanned test launches of its New Shepherd rocket.)
+(So far, the company has only caonducted unmanned test launches of its New Shepherd rocket.)

 The goal is to make it relatively cheap for an Average Joe to enjoy spaceflight, though Blue Origin hasn't yet indicated exactly how much tickets will cost.
 The revenue it makes from ticket sales is supposed to help fund the company's future endeavors, such as launching satellites into space.